sivaprakasaman/ABR_Tools/README.md

 # ABR_Tools

 This repository has been designed to quickly visualize ABR data, and will be edited to make meaningful computations (i.e. peak-peaking, threshold calculations, etc.).
-Our data is usually collected in a custom ```.mat``` structure with ABR waveforms and necessary metadata (i.e. Sampling Rate) stored in sub-structures.
+Our data is usually collected in a custom ``.m`` structure with ABR waveforms and necessary metadata (i.e. Sampling Rate) stored in sub-structures.

 To begin, be sure that you are aware how data is pulled into the code.